The pink cars of Havana

 History and Popular Culture

-These feelings and emotions that people associate with a particular color, are however, also influenced by the history and popular culture of their country of origin.
+These feelings and emotions that people associate with a particular colour, are however, also influenced by the history and popular culture of their country of origin.
 In the case of Western or American culture, there is a specific historical significance with pink cars, and in particular pink Cadillacs.
-Without doubt this has contributed (either consciously or subconsciously) to pink being considered a color of preference and in fact prestige by Americans.
+Without doubt this has contributed (either consciously or subconsciously) to pink being considered a colour of preference and in fact prestige by Americans.

 Elvis was known as having a penchant for pink Cadillacs.
 He was the owner of 3 such cars - a 1954 Fleetwood, a 1955 Fleetwood, and a 1961 Coupe de Ville - all Cadillacs that were either pink or ended up being painted pink.

 His second Cadillac was originally blue and black.
-However he got it painted a customized pink color, and he actually gave a name to this tone of pink - "Elvis Rose".
-He must have loved this car so much that as soon as he finished painting it, he gave it to his mother as a gift (even though his mother never had a driver's license).
+However he got it painted a customized pink colour, and he actually gave a name to this tone of pink - "Elvis Rose".
+He must have loved this car so much that as soon as he finished painting it, he gave it to his mother as a gift (even though his mother never had a driver's licence).
 This car is currently on display in the auto museum at Graceland.
 In his first ever hit song "Baby, Let's Play House", Elvis refers to "a pink Cadillac".
 This is the first known appearance in a song of "pink Cadillac".

-Whether it was a creative marketing ploy to attract female fans, or just a pure personal passion for the color, the mega famous rock star's love of pink Cadillacs started a tradtion and a reference point for style in American popular culture.
+Whether it was a creative marketing ploy to attract female fans, or just a pure personal passion for the colour, the mega famous rock star's love of pink Cadillacs started a tradtion and a reference point for style in American popular culture.

-At that time, the only cars that were being produced with pink as one of the standard colors to choose from was Ford Motor Co.
+At that time, the only cars that were being produced with pink as one of the standard colours to choose from was Ford Motor Co.
 However, in 1955 after Elvis' Pink Cadillic became famous, many owners started to paint their cars different shades of pink.